-We currently provide construction and bridge loan financing for these type projects.
+We currently provide construction bridge loans and in certain circumstances permanent loans.
 The Affordable Housing Department provides financing for multifamily developments primarily in Kentucky and contiguous states.

 A few of the developments we have financed recently include: